webvariants/nginx-acme-and-more/README.md

     # start your "live app" with docker and connect to the network of this stack
     # edit conf.d/001-live.conf and change "live:80" to container name and port of you live app
+    # enable modsecurity in conf.d/001-live.conf if you want
     # look for an example app in example-app/docker-compose.yml

     # reload nginx config through HUP signal